tonymorony/komodo-cctools-python/README.md

-# Komodo Cryptoconditons Terminal User Interfaces (aka TUIs)
+# Python tools and libs for Komodo CC modules usage demonstration

 These tools creating for demonstration and partial automation of Komodo cryptoconditions modules testing.
 (RogueCC game, AssetsCC, OraclesCC, GatewaysCC, MarmaraCC, ...)